Skip to content

 A Retrieve node names the storage via its embedded_string_storage param.
 Per turn, the node:

-1. Embeds the user's message with the configured embedding_model.
+1. Embeds the user's message with the embedding model recorded in the KB config file referenced by embedded_string_storage.

 2. Queries the storage's HNSW index for the top_k closest records by cosine distance.
 If a filter is set on the node, each candidate record's metadata is evaluated against the compiled predicate during the search; records that do not match are excluded before top_k is applied.